eagle-io/docs/source/topics/workspaces_menu/index.rst

 Copy and Paste
 --------------
-Copy and Paste (*Ctrl + C* / *Ctrl + V*) is the quickest and easiest way to duplicate a Node including all Nodes it contains.
+Copy *(Ctrl+C)* and Paste *(Ctrl+V)* is the quickest and easiest way to duplicate a Node including all Nodes it contains.
 You must have configuration permission for the Node you intend to copy and the destination Node where you intend to paste.

 |icon-copy| Copy a Node